williamDalston/schrodingers-cat-website/content/articles/qc-critique-003.md

 - The purpose (if any) of evolution
 - Whether the universe itself might be conscious

-In a world where consciousness is often reduced to neural computation or dismissed as an illusion, Faggin's vision of a conscious universe exploring itself is refreshing—and potentially revolutionary.
+In a world where consciousness is often reduced to neural computation or dismissed as an illusion, Faggin's vision of a conscious universe exploring itself is refreshing and potentially revolutionary.

 The question isn't just whether he's right, but whether his ideas can lead us closer to understanding consciousness, quantum mechanics, and their mysterious relationship.